Populating Galaxies Into Halos Via Machine Learning on the Simba Simulation

-Ultimately, a key goal of populating galaxies into dark matter halos is accurately determining baryonic mass distributions across the constituent galaxies.
-This is critical for most science cases, such as creating mock surveys with selection functions or recovering the overall mass within large-scale pixels for intensity mapping.
+Ultimately, a key goal of populating galaxies into dark matter halos is to accurately determine the baryonic mass distributions across the constituent galaxies.
+This is critical for most science cases, including creating mock surveys with selection functions or recovering the overall mass within large-scale pixels for intensity mapping.
 The way to quantify this aspect is via the mass function.
-However, a common issue with machine learning is that the predicted distribution tends to have a lower width than the true distribution, i.e. ML tends to concentrate predictions toward the mean.
-This can be problematic for mass functions if the most massive objects are regarded as outliers by the ML and not properly recovered.
-The significant contribution of these massive objects to the mass budget can sometimes be dominant, thereby skewing the results.
-To account for this, we have incorporated a post-processing step in our ML pipeline that adds a ``ML scatter'' to the predictions.
-This involves the strategic addition of Gaussian noise to better replicate the true extent of the mass function, and thereby more accurately predict the most massive objects that contribute significantly to intensity maps.
+MIG also provides a post-processing stage to compute and compare these functions for both our approaches, to finalize the strategy for an accurate prediction of intensity maps.